osmanbayrak/Playtomic-TestApp-react-hooks/README.md

 'npm install' to get project dependencies.

-'npm start' to run project (it will be running in localhost:3000 by default)
+'npm start' to run project (it will be running in localhost:3000 by default).

+The test user in the app: testuser2@mail.com - password: 123456

 This project build with 'React(Hooks) - Redux' architecture.